U.S. emergency approval broadens use of Gilead's COVID-19 drug remdesivir

 GRAPHIC: Tracking the novel coronavirus in the U.S. tmsnrt.rs/2w7hX9T

-Reporting by Steve Holland, additional reporting by Deena Beasley in Los Angeles and Carl O'Donnell in New York, writing by Jeff Mason; Editing by Grant McCool
+Reporting by Steve Holland; Additional reporting by Deena Beasley in Los Angeles and Carl O'Donnell in New York; Writing by Jeff Mason; Editing by Grant McCool and Daniel Wallis